Yes, we have LGBTQ addiction help at Inspire Recovery

-The LGBTQ community is known for having a heightened level of addition beyond what people outside of the community experience.
+The LGBTQ community is known for having a heightened level of addiction beyond what people outside of the community experience.
 For more information, you may look at some statistics on the SAMHSA website*.
 After all, having to live in a world that does not respect you can hurt a lot.
 Fortunately, LGBTQ addiction help is available and you can get better, no matter how far down the path of addiction you may have fallen.

 When you are in an environment that gives you feelings that are hard to deal with, this is when you are at the highest risk of using.
-Even if you are feeling fine at the moment, the wrong kind of people tend to be in toxic areas.
+Even if you are feeling fine at the moment, the wrong kind of people tends to be in toxic areas.
 The easy way to fall into active addiction or keep the cycle going is “just this once,” or that it is just “having a little fun.”
 It never stays fun in a toxic environment.

-Help is available from counselors who are part of, or allies to, the LGBTQ community.
+LGBTQ addiction help is available from counselors who are part of, or allies to, the LGBTQ community.
 These are people who care and who will not judge you for being who you naturally are.
 Real acceptance is a major part of healing the pains inside yourself, so the outer manifestation of using does not happen again.

 The hardest part of any recovery is that it never ends—an addict is an addict for life.
 However, you can build a better set of habits and beliefs that are more likely to keep you clean and sober for the long haul.
 It is never too late, no matter how bad things may seem.
 One place to get help from people who will not judge you is Inspire Recovery.
-Contact Inspire today, and start getting the help you need to live a life free of your addictions.
+Contact Inspire today, and start getting the LGBTQ addiction help you need to live a life free of your addictions.